Table of Content

 - Does avoiding activities, places or people, concerning the traumatic event make you feel better?

 - Do you find it hard to remember details about the traumatic event?

-- Post the traumatic do you experience sleep disturbances?
+- Post traumatic, do you experience sleep disturbances?

 - Post the traumatic event, do you experience irritability or have an outburst of anger?

-- Post the traumatic event; do you startled or jumpy easily?
+- Post the traumatic event; are you startled or jumpy easily?

 - Has it been a month since you have experienced the above experiences?

 - Do these symptoms interfere with your work, personal or social activities?

 If you did score out on maximum ‘Yes,’ this is what should be your necessary steps to combat this distress: